pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

  * `$sort`
  * `$sample`
  * `$count`

+> _(irrelevant 'system-level' stages, like `$collStats`, are omitted because you don't use them for manipulating data)_

 Some of these stages may be a surprise to you if you've never really thought about it before.
 You might well consider `$match` to be the most surprising item in this list.
-The content of a `$match` stage is actually just a set of query conditions, with exactly the same syntax as MQL.
-The content of a `$match` is not an aggregation expression.
+The content of a `$match` stage is just a set of query conditions with the same syntax as MQL rather than an aggregation expression.
 There is a good reason for this.
-As described in the chapter [Using Explain Plans](./explain.md), if the `$match` is the first stage of the pipeline (or can be optimised at runtime to become the first stage), the aggregation engine, when re-using the MQL query engine to perform a 'regular' query against the collection, uses the query conditions taken as-is from this first `$match` stage.
-All of MongoDB's query engine optimisations can then be used, including leveraging the optimum index.
-However, to complicate things a little, in more recent versions of MongoDB this statement about `$match` not supporting expressions is no longer entirely true (see the section below in this chapter for more details).
+The aggregation engine re-uses the MQL query engine to perform a 'regular' query against the collection, enabling the query engine to use all its usual optimisations.
+The query conditions are taken as-is from the `$match` stage at the top of the pipeline.
+Therefore, the `$match` filter must use the same syntax as MQL.

-In most of the stages which don't leverage expressions, it doesn't usually make sense to try to make the behaviour of each stage more 'dynamic'.
-For example, rather than providing a constant value of `20` to a `$limit` stage or a constant value of `80` to a `$skip` stage, it doesn't really make sense to somehow enable the value used to be manifested at runtime, based on values from the input records.
-Thus for these stages, being able to define an expression would add no value.
-The one stage that does need to be more expressive is the `$match` stage, but as discussed, this stage is already very expressive by virtue of being based on MQL query conditions.
+In most of the stages that don't leverage expressions, it doesn't usually make sense for their behaviour to be more 'dynamic'.
+For example, you might provide a constant value of `20` to a `$limit` stage or a constant value of `80` to a `$skip` stage.
+It is hard to think of a scenario where a pipeline would need to calculate these values at runtime instead, based on the input data.
+Only one of the listed stages needs to be more expressive: the `$match` stage, but this stage is already sufficiently flexible by being based on MQL query conditions.

 ## What Is The Option To Use $expr Inside $match All About?

+In more recent MongoDB versions, the statement about `$match` not supporting expressions is no longer entirely accurate to complicate things a little.
+TODOX

 MongoDB version 3.6 introduced the new [$expr operator](https://docs.mongodb.com/manual/reference/operator/query/expr/) and the ability to use this `$expr` operator instead of the normal MQL query conditions for the content of a `$match` stage.
 Inside a `$expr`, if used in a `$match`, any composite expression can be leveraged, made up of the `$` operator functions, the `$` field paths and the `$$` variables described earlier.